openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-hostpath/hostpath-installation.md

 *OpenEBS Dynamic Local PV provisioner* can create Kubernetes Local Persistent Volumes using a unique Hostpath (directory) on the node to persist data, hereafter referred to as *OpenEBS Local PV Hostpath* volumes.

 *OpenEBS Local PV Hostpath* volumes have the following advantages compared to native Kubernetes hostpath volumes.
 - OpenEBS Local PV Hostpath allows your applications to access hostpath via StorageClass, PVC, and PV.
-This provides you the flexibility to change the PV providers without having to redesign your Application YAML.
+This provides you with the flexibility to change the PV providers without having to redesign your Application YAML.
 - Data protection using the Velero Backup and Restore.
 - Protect against hostpath security vulnerabilities by masking the hostpath completely from the application YAML and pod.